hiveot/hub/docs/TD Challenges.md

 17. How to include metadata (thingID, name, clientID) in SSE messages?
 [Non-WoT workaround]
 * use-case: agent receives an action for a Thing via its SSE connection (agents connect to the Hub).
 The SSE data is the input data as per TDD, but how to convey the thingID, action name and correlationID?
-* Workaround 1: Encapsulate the message in an evelope and use the additionalResponses field in a Form to define the envelope schema.
+* Workaround 1: Encapsulate the message in an envelope and use the additionalResponses field in a Form to define the envelope schema.
 However this has to be repeated for every single action/property/event which is *very* wordy.
 * Workaround 2: Push this to the transport protocol.
-In case of SSE use the ID field: {thingID}/{name}/{correlationID}.
-However, how can this be described in a Form? (chosen workaround)
+In case of SSE use the ID field: {thingID}/{name}/{correlationID}. (chosen workaround)
+  * Problem: how can this be described in a Form? it can't.

 18. How to describe a map of objects in the action output dataschema?
 [Workaround]
 * Workaround: don't use maps, use arrays.